davo20019/ddev-share-cf/README.md

 When you run `ddev share-cf`, the addon:

-1. Checks if `cloudflared` is installed (installs it automatically if needed)
+1. Verifies `cloudflared` is installed on your host machine
-2. Creates a temporary Cloudflare Tunnel
+2. Creates a temporary Cloudflare Tunnel pointing to your DDEV site
 3. Routes public traffic through Cloudflare's network to your local DDEV site
 4. No Cloudflare account or configuration required